fake-news-detector/api/README.md

 `{ uuid: string, url: string, title: string, category_id: int }`

+Or, if you only have the text of a hoax to insert, use:

+`POST /vote_by_content`

+Parameters:

+`{ uuid: string, content: string, category_id: int }`

 Response format:

 `{ link_id: int, category_id: int, uuid: string, ip: string }`

-The votes endpoints are used by the [Fake News Extension](https://github.com/fake-news-detector/extension).
+The votes endpoints are used by the [Fake News Extension](https://github.com/fake-news-detector/extension) and the [Fake News Website](https://github.com/fake-news-detector/site).

 # Contributing